-- CGU’s current Medical Report and Immunization Policy requires all students submit a tuberculosis screening.
-Beginning fall 2022, CGU will add the following vaccinations and immunizations to the required list: MMR, Td or Tdap, Varicella.
-Students who do not comply with the updated policy will have a registration hold added to their student account, preventing their ability register for spring 2023 courses
+- CGU’s Medical Report and Immunization Policy requires all students submit a tuberculosis screening.
+Beginning fall 2022, CGU has added the following vaccinations and immunizations to the required list: MMR, Td or Tdap, Varicella, and Covid-19.
+Students who do not comply with the updated policy may have a registration hold added to their student account, preventing their ability register for spring 2023 courses.

 How did The Claremont Colleges determine which vaccinations and screenings to require?

 - We reviewed the Centers for Disease Control and Prevention (CDC) adult guidelines for vaccine recommendations, along with the American College Health Association recommendations.
 Additionally, we made comparisons of other colleges, including the University of California (UC) system.